The Parenting Jungle began because of a boob.

 I had never previously thought to turn my hand, or keyboard to blogging.
 Predominately, because I have a terrible grasp of grammar and my sentences all seem to run together.
 Reading my diary would be akin to cracking the Da Vinci code.
 My English teacher likely ‘stress drank’ when he marked my assignments.
 Secondly, I am distrusting of computers.
 One day they will eat us.
 And thirdly, I am awful at vocalising my feelings.
 Stoical.
 It is reverse logic that I choose to share my heart with 1000 people instead of 1.
 It’s not that I feel anonymous text-vomiting my feelings all over the interweb, or that I won’t get trolled, challenged or berated.
 I am not a raving narcissist (someone would have mentioned it) and don’t relish the attention.
 Compliments about posts make me blush all shades of strawberry.
 The vulnerable, paused breath when I press send is a reminder that it is not an easy option to express opinions online.

 It was I think, a combination of fear, love and a need for distraction, which made me start writing.
+A cancer scare.
 Two weeks off work, waiting for results after having a lump removed and a clumsy, clueless blogger was born.

 Thrown into the Twittervere I found empathy, laughter, recognition, realisation and a social network of parents that made me feel sane and supported.